Love for Sale (Bilal album): Production

-Music and lyrics
+Music

-Musically, Love for Sale features a fusion of several genres, identified by SoulTracks writer L. Michael Gipson as "innovative, sometimes deconstructed soul", funk, and electric rock.
+Stylistically rooted in soul, Love for Sale nonetheless features a densely layered fusion of genres, identified by SoulTracks writer L. Michael Gipson as "innovative, sometimes deconstructed soul", funk, and electric rock.
+Andres Reyes of Shook explains that "this wasn't your typical neo-soul or R&B album", finding Bilal and his band's performance emulative of Howlin' Wolf, the jazz fusion group Return to Forever, and the experimental rock musician Frank Zappa.
 Gipson adds that it departs from the contemporary hip hop sounds of 1st Born Second in favor of strong experimentation with "progressive jazz", and Smash Gordon, of the Fabric club's blog, recognizes jazz inflections in Bilal's wide-ranging and "colorful" productions.
 Consequence of Sound writer Chris Coplan also describes the sound as undergoing a "transformation" but closer to blues rock, while A.D.
 Amorosi of The Philadelphia Inquirer considers it "weirdly rock- and folk-tinged".
-In the opinion of Prefixmag critic Rafael Martinez, the "incredibly dense and layered" album is "drenched in a soul flavor".
-"This wasn't your typical neo-soul or R&B album", writes Andres Reyes of Shook, who finds Bilal and his band's performance emulative of Howlin' Wolf, the jazz fusion group Return to Forever, and the experimental rock musician Frank Zappa.
-Sarah Godfrey of The Washington Post calls the music "genre-bending" and "trippy", with songs generally lengthier than the average radio single.
+Meanwhile, Time Out magazine's Brad Farberman interprets the end result as "haunting, otherworldly funk junkets" alongside "spare, earthy R&B rituals".
+These include "Something to Hold on To" and what Amorosi describes as its album-opening "tinkling pianos" and "breezy" R&B in the vein of blaxploitation film soundtracks.

-The songs feature unorthodox rhythms and free-form composition, deviating from the conventional three-minute song structures of popular music.
+The songs feature free-form composition and unorthodox rhythms, deviating from the conventional three-minute song structures of popular music, with Sarah Godfrey of The Washington Post saying that the "genre-bending" and "trippy" tracks are generally lengthier than the average radio single.
 According to Tom Hull, the "slack and disjointed rhythm" prevalent in contemporary neo-soul is exemplified on Love for Sale in radical form and without the genre's typically glossy production, particularly on songs like "Hollywood".
-Eric Tullis of Indy Week makes note of "boogied-out anthems" such as "Hollywood" and "Something to Hold on To", while Time Out magazine's Brad Farberman observes "haunting, otherworldly funk junkets" alongside "spare, earthy R&B rituals".
-"Something to Hold on To" opens with what Amorosi describes as "tinkling pianos" and "breezy" R&B in the vein of blaxploitation film soundtracks.
-In Nottz's production for the song, DJ Rahdu detects a sample of the gospel singer Myrna Summers' 1979 recording "Give Me Something to Hold on To (Pt.
-II)", noting its opening piano chords, alto vocal, and choir elements.
+"Something to Hold on To" and "Hollywood" are both "boogied-out anthems", in the words of Indy Week journalist Eric Tullis.
+In Nottz's production for the former track, DJ Rahdu also detects a sample of the gospel singer Myrna Summers' 1979 recording "Give Me Something to Hold on To (Pt.
+II)", noting the sample source's opening piano chords, alto vocal, and choir elements.
 "Sorrow, Tears & Blood", a remake of the Nigerian Afrobeat musician Fela Kuti's 1977 song of the same name, also samples a portion of Kuti's vocals from the 1981 song "Coffin for Head of State".
-Bilal cites Kuti's mix of jazz and folk tastes as another influence on his music.